RuPaulsDataRace/Rupository/README.md

 For now, this repository will include updated statistics as I calculate them, but in the future, it will include more datasets for others to use and enjoy, along with a nicer website to display my findings.
 I hope you'll shante and stay to learn more!

-*Note: This data does not include data from All Stars Seasons due to differences in judging*
+*Note: This data does not include data from All Stars Seasons due to differences in judging* *Additional Note: I am in no way affiliated with RuPaul's Drag Race, or World of Wonder.
+I'm merely a fan who loves math, data, and drag.*

 Some updates on what I've learned so far: